gilfernandes/chat_functions/README.md

 # Chat Functions Playground

-Simple playground chat app that interacts with OpenAI's functions.
+Simple playground chat app that interacts with OpenAI's functions with memory and custom tools.
-It also shows how you can create custom tools and use memory in a chatbot application.

 This project contains two attempts at creating an agent with LangChain:
 You can find a simple command line application in file